 State the licensee’s performance deficiency and any regulatory requirement or industry standard not met.

-Describe the reason the regional sponsor requests the finding to be reviewed by the Planning SERP (the finding meets the criteria of Section 08.05b of IMC 2519: the technical complexity is such that existing SDP tools are not readily adaptable to the issue, the region does not have the expertise or resources to risk-inform the finding, or the finding has a potentially high safety significance [Yellow or Red].
+Describe the reason the regional sponsor requests the finding to be reviewed by the Planning Significance and Enforcement Review Panel (SERP) (the finding meets the criteria of Section 08.05b of Inspection Manual Chapter (IMC) 2519: the technical complexity is such that existing SDP tools are not readily adaptable to the issue, the region does not have the expertise or resources to risk-inform the finding, or the finding has a potentially high safety significance [Yellow or Red].
 Also, if the region determines that the construction SDP is not suitable to assess the significance of a finding and is considering applying IMC 2519, Appendix M to characterize the significance of a finding, those considerations must be discussed in a Planning SERP if the finding is likely to be greater than green).

 State why more assessment time is needed beyond the 90 day timeliness goal, if applicable.